-See "Item 3.
-Key Information - D. Risk Factors - Risks Related to our Business - There can be no assurance that we will declare cash dividends in the future in any particular amounts or at all" of this annual report.
+See "Risk Factors - There can be no assurance that we will declare cash dividends in the future in any particular amounts or at all" in Item 3 above.

 Significant Changes

 No significant changes have occurred since the date of our audited consolidated financial statements.